phon-ca/phon/src/main/dita/misc/Welcome.md

 ## Acknowledgments

-__Funding__: Current development of Phon and !PhonBank is supported by the National Institutes of Health.
+__Funding__: Current development of Phon and [PhonBank](http://phonbank.talkbank.org) is supported by the National Institutes of Health.
 Earlier development of Phon was funded by grants from National Science Foundation, Canada Fund for Innovation, Social Sciences and Humanities Research Council of Canada, Petro-Canada Fund for Young Innovators, and the Office of the Vice-President (Research) and the Faculty of Arts at Memorial University of Newfoundland.

 __Dictionaries__: Built-in dictionaries of pronounced forms were obtained from generous organizations and people, to whom we are indebted: